 Suggestion Amounts of Contributions

-A solicitation may suggest, but not demand or coerce, ad specific contribution amount.
+A solicitation may suggest, but not demand or coerce, a specific contribution amount.

 If an amount is suggested with the solicitation, this additional notice should be added:

 The above guideline is merely a suggestion.
 You are free to contribute more or less than the suggested amount.
 MCUL & Affiliates (and name of credit union) will not favor or disadvantage anyone by reason of the amount contributed or decision not to contribute.